Primary

 Generate power from your hips by pivoting on your back foot and rotating through your core.
 Your arms follow the hip rotation rather than leading it.
 Follow through completely toward your target.

-Want Medicine Ball Rotational Throw in your program?
+See where Medicine Ball Rotational Throw fits in your weekly plan

 Stand sideways to a wall, holding med ball at hip level.